 - A high school student has someone to talk to about his frustrations and feelings of giving up.

-Thirty-three Organizations Funded Based on Current Needs
+Twenty-nine Organizations Funded Based on Critical Needs

-This year United Way of NNM focused funding requests around the greatest needs in our community as identified with County Health Councils.
-Thirty-three organizations were funded in the areas of mental wellness, child development, mentorship and youth support, financial stability, physical health programs, and a portion of capital investment.
+In 2017, United Way of NNM focused funding requests around the greatest needs in our community as identified with County Health Councils.
+Twenty-nine organizations were funded in the areas of mental wellness, child development, mentorship and youth support, financial stability, physical health programs, and a portion of capital investment.
 “The funding process is always difficult because everyone who is applying is doing great things for people.
 We are excited to work with our partners and to share they stories of how, together, we are helping you, your friends, your neighbors and making your community stronger.” says Kristy Ortega, United Way of NNM Executive Director.
 Learn more about our Community Partners.

 Stories from Community Partners